 Madeira boasts an impressive range of rugged mountains that just beg exploration.
 I spent a week hiking here during the Madeira Walking Festival, and the local trails really are world-class.
 My favourite walk is cheating a little.
 You can be driven all the way up to near the island's third-highest point, Pico do Arieiro.

 If you've no experience or don't have the right gear stop now.
 Otherwise, you can set off on a long, fairly straightforward ridge walk that allows hours wandering high above the clouds, a deeply special experience.

-Best not judge a book by its seriously ugly cover.
+Best not to judge a book by its seriously ugly cover.
 Madeira's seafood speciality is the hideous looking scabbard fish.
-On the plate, it's a stunner, best served grilled on laurel skewers.
-Be careful not to get the fish, known locally as espada, mixed up with espetada.
+On the palate, it's a stunner, best served grilled on laurel skewers.
+Be careful not to get the fish, known locally as espada, mixed up with espetada, though.

 The latter is a Portuguese meat delicacy.
-It's basically delicious hulks of marinated beef hanging on a skewer.
+It's basically hulks of marinated beef hanging on a skewer.
 Both are utterly delicious.
-The best place to try espada is at Vila do Peixe in Câmara de Lobos and for espetada - you guessed it - Vila de Carne.
+The best place to try espada is at Vila do Peixe in Câmara de Lobos and for espetada at the aptly named Vila de Carne.

 7. Levada walks

 These sinewy irrigation channels are a striking feature of the Madeiran countryside.
 They are still very much in use today, accumulating water and irrigating farmland.
 An enjoyable spin-off is that they are like pedestrian motorways into the tough landscape as you can walk along many of them.

 The walking is very straightforward as they are flat.
 The most popular levada walks are now signposted and, handily, local buses can often drop you off at the start of a trail and you can pick up another at the end.